 After enjoying our short break in Girona, the onward journey by train to Barcelona-El Prat airport went smoothly.
 We arrived at Terminal 2 in good time for our evening flight to the Canary Islands.
 We were scheduled to arrive in Tenerife South just after midnight.
 Accordingly, we had booked an Aparthotel located not too far from the airport.

-Girona City – You may also like:
+If you enjoyed Girona City, you may also like: